berlinrs/berline.rs/_posts/2020-10-29-rust-hack-and-learn.md

 talks: false
 ---

-The Hack and Learn on October 29th is cancelled.
+The Hack and Learn on October 29th is canceled.